Spiritdude/ZIM/README.md

 ZIM files are like ZIP or TAR.GZ files, but optimized to access individual files (.html, .jpg, .png) quickly.

-**NOT#: The package is highly experimental and barely works, and API and notions are subject of changes.**
+**NOTE: The package is highly experimental and barely works, and API and notions are subject of changes.**

 ## Current State
 - listing metadata of ZIM file